-To create personalized content recommendations in BlueConic dialogues, you start by collecting data using the BlueConic Content Collector Connection.
+To create personalized content recommendations in BlueConic dialogues, you start by collecting a content store, which is a pool of content to be recommended, using the BlueConic Content Collector Connection.
 This connection collects data about your content and stores it in a BlueConic content store.

 Make smarter content recommendations